gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/objects3.md

 * type: code-snippet
 * language: python3.6
 * id: 53bb0534-cafa-44a2-85ce-1d450e1f79ef
-* title: addArrayToDict
+* title: add_array_to_dict

 ### !question

-Write a function called "addArrayToDict".
+Write a function called "add_array_to_dict".

-Given an dict, a key, and an array, "addArrayToDict" sets a new value on the dictionary at the given key, with the value set to the given array.
+Given an dict, a key, and an array, "add_array_to_dict" sets a new value on the dictionary at the given key, with the value set to the given array.

 ```
 myDict = {'name': 'Smiley'}
 myArray = [1, 3]

-result = addArrayToDict(myDict, 'key', myArray)
+result = add_array_to_dict(myDict, 'key', myArray)
 type(result) #-> NoneType
 print(myDict['key']) # --> [1, 3]
 print(myDict['name']) # --> 'Smiley'